 A smaller insurer has just as much to offer as a larger insurer.
 Just because you don’t recognize the name doesn’t mean that they are cheap, untrustworthy or a scam.
 If you don’t recognize their name, just do some research online.

-Don’t pass up the chance to save money by considering a smaller insurance company.
+Don’t pass up the chance to save money and consider a smaller insurance company.
 Studies show that drivers save an average of 32% on auto insurance when they compare prices, and there are more companies to compare when you consider local and regional insurance companies.
-Compare quotes right now and see if a smaller insurer could save you money.
+Compare quotes today and see if a smaller insurer could save you money.